 The main attraction of the Lost Creek Canyon Trail is a seasonal waterfall.
 The trail is used for hiking and bird watching.

-To begin your hike, you need to find Lost Creek Canyon and follow the trail.
+To begin your hike, find Lost Creek Canyon and follow the trail.

 10. Calico Basin

-A free alternative to Red Rock hikes is Calico Basin, is a scenic area adjacent to Red Rock Canyon National Conservation Area.
+A free alternative to hikes in Red Rock Canyon is the nearby Calico Basin, a scenic area adjacent to Red Rock Canyon National Conservation Area.

 Calico Basin is home to Calico Basin Trail, a 5.2-mile loop trail that is rated as moderate and offers plenty of scenic views.
 Other hikes in the area are Turtlehead Loop Trail, Kraft Mountain Peak Trail, Red Springs Broadwalk and Guardian Angel Pass.